Ashe County Schools: Student demographics

-For the 2010–2011 school year, Ashe County Schools had a total population of 3,297 students and 243.93 teachers on a (FTE) basis.
+For the 2023–2024 school year, Ashe County Schools had a total population of 2,610 students.
+In 2010, there were 243.93 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 13.52:1.
-That same year, out of the student totals, the gender ratio was 51% male to 49% female.
+Also in 2010, out of the student totals, the gender ratio was 51% male to 49% female.
 The demographic group makeup was: White, 89%; Hispanic, 8%; Asian/Pacific Islander, 1%; Black, 0%; and American Indian, 0% (two or more races: 2%).
 For the same school year, 61.97% of the students received free and reduced-cost lunches.

 Governance

 The primary governing body of Ashe County Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Seventh District.

-Board of Education
+Board of education

 The five members of the Board of Education meet on the first Monday of each month.
 The current members of the board are: Josh Roten, Dianne Eldreth, Kim Simmons, Polly Jones, and Janet Ward.